 Gallipoli, Puglia

 St. Agatha’s Cathedral stands proudly within its historic centre on an island off the mainland, with a magnificent entrance adorned with decorations.
-Other churches like that of St Mary of Purity feature intricately tiled floors made out of Maiolica.
+Other churches, like St Mary of Purity, feature intricately tiled floors made of Maiolica.

 Check current prices of hotels and lodgings in Gallipoli on Booking.com here.